top of page

 Example Scenarios

 • Garden Clean-Up: A 3 - 4 cubic metre bin works well for branches and leaves.
+6 cubic meter skips are required for the heavy pruning jobs.

 • Commercial Construction: A 6 cubic metre skip bin can handle large volumes of heavy materials.